sunjc826/peggle/README.md

 - `GameEntity` is the high level protocol that all game objects conform to.
 - `EditableGameEntity` are game entities that can be edited in the level designer.
 For example, the ball is not editable since it is not part of the level design.
+- `GameObject` is a pseudo-abstract class that abstracts out the main functionalities associated with peg, obstacle, etc.
+- `EditableGameObject` adds on the properties required by `EditableGameEntity` to `GameObject`
 - `Ball` is the ball that is shot from the cannon.
 - `Peg`s are any destructible objects (by the ball).
 - `Obstacle`s are indestructible objects.
 Obstacles can still be potentially forcibly removed if the ball gets stuck.
+- `Bucket` is not editable since it does not appear in the level designer.
+A bucket is a composite of 3 game objects, i.e. the left side, the right side, and the receiver that receives a ball to grant a free ball.

 The game level is split into 2 major models.
 The first is the `DesignerGameLevel`, which represents the state of the level being designed on the level designer.
 The second is `GameLevel`, which represents the state of the level when the game is actually being played.